There are 3 things that you’ll find in every GREAT web design…

 If you haven’t heard about Chris Pearson’s excursion into Golden Ratio typography, I’ll sum it up real quick:

-He created a Golden Ratio Typography calculator that output the right CSS settings for designers and tinkerers.
+He also created a Golden Ratio Typography calculator that output the right CSS settings for designers and tinkerers.
 The problem was, people like you and me—people who may not have CSS skills—had no idea what to do with this output.

 And that’s why Thesis 2.0 bakes this Golden Ratio typography formula INTO Thesis 2.0.
 No code, no calculator, no developer necessary.
 Thesis 2.0 just does it.